Department of English

 Writing economically: when I began the course, my prose was far too flowery and baroque; by the time I’d finished, my writing was more concise and engaging.
 Also, editing my own writing and the work of others.
 Both of these skills have been vital in my journalism career.

 Be disciplined!
-The nature of the subject meant that the course was fairly relaxed, so you had to manager your own time strictly to meet deadlines.
+The nature of the subject meant that the course was fairly relaxed, so you had to manage your own time strictly to meet deadlines.

 Stories that seep into your subconscious.